uci-inf-133/a2-tweets-ivanquon/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

-*/10
+10/10
-- */3 Summarizing tweets
+- 3/3 Summarizing tweets
-- */4 Identifying the most popular activities
+- 4/4 Identifying the most popular activities
-- */3 Adding a text earch interface
+- 3/3 Adding a text earch interface

 2. How long, in hours, did it take you to complete this assignment?
+30ish Hours

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)